lhwdev/note/docs/other/windows-self-driver-signing-en.md

 sc create ssde binpath=$env:windir\system32\drivers\ssde.sys type=kernel start=boot error=normal
 ```

-**To revert this**, you can just delete that driver in command prompt in recovery mode, like
+**To revert this**, you can just delete that driver in command prompt in recovery mode or somewhere, like
 `#!bat del /F C:\Windows\System32\drivers\ssde.sys`.
 If you turn off Secure Boot even after you
-succeeded all steps, PK is reset, so Windows won't recognize `ssde.sys` and you will be brought to
+succeeded all steps, there will be no PK, so Windows won't recognize `ssde.sys` and you will be brought to
 recovery mode.

 **Watch following contents in your phone or write down in advance.**
 Reboot your computer, and it will show different like 'Preparing Auto Repair'.
 This means booting
 failed and implies kernel panic.

-> Your PC did not start correctly
+> Your PC did not start correctly.

 Click **Advanced options**, then **Troubleshoot > Advanced options > Command Prompt**.
 Select your account and enter password.
 It will show a command prompt.
 Enter `#!bat regedit` to